Clippers vs Nuggets Prediction — AI Finds CAN'T MISS NBA Lines & Props (Apr 21)

 Remi Robot Icon

-Remi, our AI sports wizard, has been pouring over exorbitant amounts of data from every angle between the Clippers and Nuggets and using recursive machine learning and kick-ass AI to boil down the data to a single cover probability.
+Remi, our AI sports wizard, has been pouring over tons of data from every simulation between the Clippers and Nuggets and using recursive machine learning and kick-ass AI to analyze the data to a single cover probability.

-Remi has been most fixated on the unproportionally assigned weight knucklehead sportsbettors tend to put on coaching factors between a Clippers team going up against a possibly strong Nuggets team.
-Trends look to say the true game analytics appear to reflect a slight lean against one Vegas line specifically.
+Oddly enough, we’ve seen the AI has been most focused on the growing factor knucklehead sportsbettors often put on coaching factors between a Clippers team going up against a possibly unhealthy Nuggets team.
+It appears the true game analytics appear to reflect a slight lean against one Vegas line in particular.

 Unlock this in-depth AI prediction and all of our NBA AI picks for FREE now.